TaylorMouse/MaxScripts/Research/warcraft3reforged_research.md

 ### PIVT

 Weird chunk that holds pivot points, referencing an id that points to all previous id's read in the file.
+These points are based on the number of bones present in the scene.

 Number of points = this chunk size / 12